-Students can access free eBooks with the district’s Destiny Quest Mobile and BryteWave Apps.
+Students can access free eBooks and eAudio books with the district’s Destiny system.

 Many websites offer free audio books that are in the public domain and are read by talented narrators.
 Download stories directly onto a computer, and put them on an iPod or other mobile device or burn them onto a CD.
 Below are some good places to find free audio books on the web.

 - Free Classic Audio Books (think Mark Twain and Lewis Carroll)